Sandy May Produce A Rash Of Flood Damaged Vehicles

 Vehicles that are sold with pre-existing conditions (i.e. damage) are not covered under most standard auto insurance policies.
-Folks how purchase a car only to discover much later that it was in fact damaged by flood waters will not be able to submit those repairs to be covered by their insurance.
+Folks who purchased a car only to discover much later that it was in fact damaged by flood waters will not be able to submit those repairs to be covered by their insurance.

 These are what are known as “flood vehicles” and for obvious reasons.
 They are cars and trucks that have been either partially or completely submerged in flood conditions to the extent that damage has been done to the mechanical and electrical components.
 Unscrupulous dealers purchase these totaled out vehicles for next to nothing, and then resell them at tremendously marked up costs to buyers who are no doubt unaware of the vehicle’s history, and aren’t likely to do the homework necessary to uncover it.
 Many of these vehicles are sold in states unaffected by flooding, where they are less likely to arouse suspicion.
 The scam artists do not disclose the damage on the title document, which is a crime known popularly as “title washing”.